 To request this accommodation, students must fill out the Accessible Van Schedule Form and indicate the days and times pick up and drop off is needed.
 If you need to change your scheduled pick up and drop off times, you will need to submit a new Accessible Van Schedule Form.
 The completed form should be emailed to Joel Mazeika, the RIT Transportation Services Manager, at firstname.lastname@example.org.

 For students currently receiving accommodations from the Disability Services Office:

 If you are interested in requesting additional accommodations or changes to your current accommodations, request an appointment with a member of the DSO staff via the MyDSO Student Portal.
 This includes, but is certainly not limited to, students with new or changed access needs in light of the COVID-19 pandemic.

 The Disability Services Office recognizes students’ right to confidentiality regarding disability-related information.
 Maintaining confidentiality is crucial to fulfill our legal obligations and to create an environment where students feel respected, protected, and able to practice self-determination.

 Helpful Apps and Software

-Assistive technology tools are everywhere.
-The New York State Disability Services Council (NYSDSC) offers an extensive list of adaptive technology to help you complete tasks more quickly, easily, or independently.
-Many of the tools listed are free or low cost and can be used on a variety of platforms.
+Assistive technology tools are everywhere!
+The tools listed here have been chosen to help you complete tasks more quickly, easily, or independently.
+Many of these are free or low-cost and can be used on a variety of platforms.
 NYSDSC Adaptive Technology List